 Green Goblin is a much-needed injection to the game as we direly need more scenarios.
 Unlike the Wrecking Crew, the pack has value beyond its core concept as it includes modular encounters.
 Mutagen Formula is also a great scenario by itself, even if the Risky Business didn’t quite pay off.

 You might also be interested in checking out my review of the Marvel Champions Core Set.
-If you enjoy this content, consider checking out my Kofi page.

 - Mutagen Forumla is a well designed, thematic, and challenging scenario.